Idaho

 How long must Idaho agencies keep bodycam footage?

-Idaho Code 31-871 sets three retention tiers based on whether a recording has evidentiary value.
-A law enforcement media recording with evidentiary value, meaning it relates to a use of force, an arrest, a criminal event, or a complaint or public records request concerning the recording, must be kept for at least 200 days from the date it was made.
+is a Title 31 county records statute, and its retention tiers apply to county law enforcement agencies, such as a county sheriff's office, county prosecuting attorney's office, or county probation office, not to city police departments, which set their own retention by policy.
+A law enforcement media recording held by a county agency with evidentiary value, meaning it relates to a use of force, an arrest, a criminal event, or a complaint or public records request filed by the recording's subject or their representative, must be kept for at least 200 days from the date it was made.
 A recording without evidentiary value made on equipment that is not fixed to a building, such as a body camera or dashboard camera, must be kept at least 60 days.
 A recording without evidentiary value from equipment fixed to a building's interior or exterior wall, such as a lobby or sallyport camera, only has to be kept 14 days.
 Unlike county records generally, which require a board resolution before destruction, Idaho Code 31-871 lets law enforcement media recordings be destroyed without one once the applicable period passes.

 | Recording type | Minimum retention | Statute |